Salivary Markers of Metabolic Changes during Space Missions (Check-Saliva) - 10.21.14

 The investigation aims to perform the following procedures:

-- a. in the days preceding the space mission: measurements of bone/muscle mass together with collection of samples of saliva, blood, and urine;
+- In the days preceding the space mission: measurements of bone/muscle mass together with collection of samples of saliva, blood, and urine;

-- b. at different time-points during space mission: collection of samples of saliva and urine;
+- At different time-points during space mission: collection of samples of saliva and urine;

-- c. at the completion of the space mission: measurements of bone/muscle mass together with collection of samples of saliva, blood, and urine.
+- At the completion of the space mission: measurements of bone/muscle mass together with collection of samples of saliva, blood, and urine.